vapor-community/migrator/notes/vapor-diff.md

 #### Add Provider

 The function `addProvider(` has moved to the `Config` object and now preceeds droplet `initialization`.

+#### Drop.database

+Drop.database is now declared in `FluentProvider` ensure you have `import FluentProvider` and that the package has been added to your `Package.swift`

 ## New API...